Personal Identity and Uploading Mark

 preserve the essential aspects of the brain and nervous system, which overlap

 with the usual lists of important properties for identity.
-A
+A famous

-famous challenge to thesis [1] is
+challenge to thesis [1] is made in Searle’s

-this paper to explore this argument; suffice it to say that if Searle is
+explore this argument; suffice it to say that if Searle is correct, then [1] may be false.
+For Searle thinks that

-merely instantiating a computer program (Agar 2010, 2011).
-[2] It is
+instantiating a computer program (Agar 2010, 2011).
+[2] It is possible to

-properties of individual humans.
-The
+individual humans.
+The technical

-technical challenge of thesis [2] is
+challenge of thesis [2] is to capture

-the relevant information.
+relevant information.
 Clearly this won’t be easy.
 If we slice off layers of

 your neurons, and record the information of each layer, the lower layers will